There is a special node dedicated to data transfer with the cluster system. Whenever you transfer data with the cluster system, please use this node:

 above with your cluster user name.

-(source) on your workstation with the directory mydir
+(source) on your workstation with directory mydir

 (target) on your BIGWORK, run: